-The 17 sensitive sectors (as they currently stand) are outlined in more detail here but capture:
+The 17 sensitive sectors (as they currently stand) are as follows:

 Tread carefully here.
 Although your transaction may not trigger mandatory notification, you are still encouraged to make a voluntary notification if you think it might otherwise be of interest from a national security perspective.

-Additionally, the UK Government can “call in” transactions that were not notified but which raise national security concerns.
-It can do this for up to five years after the transaction happened (although must act within 6 months of becoming aware of the relevant transaction).
+Additionally, the UK Government can “call in” transactions that were not notified but which have completed since 11 November 2020 and raise national security concerns.
+It can do this for up to five years after the transaction happened (although must act within 6 months of becoming aware of the relevant transaction, or within 6 months from 4 January 2022 if parties have made the Investment Security Unit aware during the transitional period).
 People are petitioning strongly for this five year period to be reduced.

 So it’s worth having the regime in mind at an early stage, to think through all possible angles.